Serubin/Manglr/docs/srs.md

 ## 1. **Introduction**

-_This document is to specify the The introduction to the Software Requirement Specification (SRS) document should provide an overview of the complete SRS document.
-While writing this document please remember that this document should contain all of the information needed by a software engineer to adequately design and implement the software product described by the requirements listed in this document.
-(Note: the following subsection annotates are largely taken  from the IEEE Guide to SRS)._

 ### 1.1 **Purpose**

-The purpose of this document is to create a modern, enterprise level, URL Shortener.
+The purpose of this document is to describe the design and  creation a modern, enterprise level, URL Shortener.
 This will explain the technical planning related to the development of Mangler.

 ### 1.2 **Scope**

-_This subsection should:_

-    _(1)	 Identify the software product(s) to be produced by name; for example, Host DBMS, Report Generator, etc_

-    _(2)	Explain what the software product(s) will, and, if necessary, will not do_

-    _(3)	Describe the application of the software being specified.
-As a portion of this, it should:_

-    _(a) Describe all relevant benefits, objectives, and goals as precisely as possible.
-For example, to say that one goal is to provide effective reporting capabilities is not as good as saying parameter-driven, user-definable reports with a 2 h turnaround and on-line entry of user parameters._

-    _(b) Be consistent with similar statements in higher-level specifications (for example, the System Requirement Specification) , if they exist.What is the scope of this software product._
+Mangler will be a URL shortener with "advanced" features to enable it to be competitive among other current URL shorteners on the market.
+Mangler will also be Free and Open Source which will give an additional edge in an era of tracking and data collection.

+Mangler will offer "advanced" features such as aliasing of URLS, per-url/per-alias analytics (that maintain privacy), URL blacklisting, and others.
+Mangler will function within a set of Micro-services to maintain a scalable and easily deployable solution.

 ### 1.3 **Definitions, Acronyms, and Abbreviations**

-This subsections provide the definitions of all terms, acronyms, and abbreviations required to properly interpret this document.
+*This subsections provide the definitions of all terms, acronyms, and abbreviations required to properly interpret this document.*

 *   id - (url id) a primary id to identify the url, denoted in url by `<domain>/3d7sd8`
 *   alias - (url alias) a secondary short 'id', generally custom, such as `<domain>/my-alias`